CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 The first 6 bytes of the above string can help with the encoding and are also expendable, so it does not matter if they are changed or removed, but the following 4 bytes "0x23, 0x3E, 0x0D, 0x23" are crucial and need to be preserved by X/Twitter for the PowerShell script to work after tweeting the image.
 For some images, these 4 bytes are retained by X/Twitter, but are removed or changed for others, making the image incompatible for this program.
 We can only find out which images work after tweeting them.
 Again, slightly decreasing image dimensions may help with compatiblity/encoding.

-This repo (currently) contains 32 compatible images, should you find it difficult to find your own compatible image.
+This repo (currently) contains 32, ready to use, compatible images, should you find it difficult to find your own compatible image.

 A compatible image is an JPG that does not contain any occurrence of the close-comment block string (#>) and preserves the 4 crucial bytes (0x23, 0x3E, 0x0D, 0x23) near the end of the file, after the PowerShell-embedded JPG image has been tweeted.